oauth-wg/oauth-selective-disclosure-jwt/main.md

        2. Compute the base64url-encoded hash of a claim revealed from the Holder using the claim value and the salt included in the SD-JWT-R and the `hash_alg` in SD-JWT.
-       3. Compare the hah computed in the previous step with the hash of the same claim in SD-JWT.
+       3. Compare the hash digests computed in the previous step with the one of the same claim in the SD-JWT.
-          Accept the claim only when the two hashes match.
+          Accept the claim only when the two hash digests match.
        4. Ensure that the claim value in the SD-JWT-R is a JSON-encoded array of exactly two values.
        5. Store the second of the two values.